diviyat/chameleon/README.md

 1. Features and targets must be in one of the following formats:
     - `.mat` - A single file in the same format as the biological datasets seen [here](http://featureselection.asu.edu/datasets.php).
     - `.arff` - A single file with the targets as the last attribute.
+    - `.csv` - A single file with the targets as the first attribute.
 2. No missing values.

 ## Usage Example